xcelt/smart-home/README.md

 The real-world effort to cracking this hash would be minimal, and those without much hacking skill would be able to figure out how to do so from a hacking tutorial on Youtube (XXXX, XXXX).
 We thus set this as our H0: all hashes would behave similarly to SHA512.

 We then repeated the process for the RSA and Fernet hashes, which were provided during initialisation.
-Both the RSA hash and Fernet hashes were tested using both full and base configurations, and were found to be unknown in the _hashid_ system:
+Both the RSA hash and Fernet hashes were found to be unknown in the _hashid_ system:

 ![RSAFERN](./images/rsafern_init.png)